rafaelromao/keyboards/docs/symbols.md

 # rafaelromao's keyboard layout

 ### Symbols and Numbers
-Symbols and Numbers are available in the two classic Lower and Raise layers, activated holding the space and backspace thumb keys, respectively.
+Symbols and Numbers are primarily available in the two classic Lower and Raise layers, activated holding the space and backspace thumb keys, respectively.
 - Symbols are available in the left side of the Lower layer and in the right side of the Raise layers, making them easier to reach with a single hand.
 - Accents are available in the left side of the Raise layer, so they require two hands.
 - Numbers are available in the right side of the Lower layer and in a dedicated [Numpad](symbols.md#numpad) layer, which can be toggled on with a combo using only the right hand.
-- The Lower and Raise layers can be activated also by tapping or holding a combo with the right or left hands, respectively.
-- Another combo can be used to toggle these layers off.
 - Source code: [combos.c](../src/qmk/users/rafaelromao/features/combos.c)

 ### Symbols in the Lower layer (left side)